Who We Are and What We Do

 Board of Directors

 Peggy grew up in New Jersey, attended Montclair State College with teaching degree in Home Economics.
 Moved to Jay, Vermont in 1971, has worked at Jay Peak Resort and The Christmas Loft.
 Passions include gardening, traveling and fundraising.
-Currently Jay Select Board Chair, Executive Director of the Jay Focus Group, a 501 (c)3 Non Profit Charitable Organization serving the needs of the greater Jay area, member of the Troy & Area Lions Club.
+Past Jay Select Board Member, Executive Director of the Jay Focus Group, a 501 (c)3 Non Profit Charitable Organization serving the needs of the greater Jay area, member of the Troy & Area Lions Club.

 Gloria had a passion for the arts from a very young age, even riding the school bus with WHAG artist, Adrien (Yellow) Patenaude.
 He was always sketching!!
 Gloria is a crafter, seamstress, quilter, creator of repurposing things and scrapbooking with grandchildren.
 Gloria was a Para-educator for 15 years for local schools, an Office Administrator at United Christian Academy, and finally her childhood dream came true - Director of Rand Memorial Library in North Troy!